A Survey on Deep Learning Event Extraction: Approaches and Applications: Abstract

 \section{Abstract}

-Schema-based event extraction is a critical technique to apprehend the essential content of events promptly.
-With the rapid development of deep learning technology, event extraction technology based on deep learning has become a research hotspot.
+Event extraction is a crucial research task for promptly apprehending event information from massive textual data.
+With the rapid development of deep learning, event extraction based on deep learning technology has become a research hotspot.
 Numerous methods, datasets, and evaluation metrics have been proposed in the literature, raising the need for a comprehensive and updated survey.
-This paper fills the gap by reviewing the state-of-the-art approaches, focusing on deep learning-based models.
-We summarize the task definition, paradigm, and models of schema-based event extraction and then discuss each of these in detail.
-We introduce benchmark datasets that support tests of predictions and evaluation metrics.
-A comprehensive comparison between different techniques is also provided in this survey.
+This paper fills the research gap by reviewing the state-of-the-art approaches, especially focusing on the general domain event extraction based on deep learning models.
+We introduce a new literature classification of current general domain event extraction research according to the task definition.
+Afterwards, we summarize the paradigm and models of event extraction approaches, and then discuss each of them in detail.
+As an important aspect, we summarize the benchmarks that support tests of predictions and evaluation metrics.
+A comprehensive comparison among different approaches is also provided in this survey.
 Finally, we conclude by summarizing future research directions facing the research area.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{